thdat-vu/kanji-games-client-site/README.md

 ## ▶︎ Try it live

-**Kanjido runs in your browser at `<deployed Vercel URL — set GITHUB_REPO_URL in .env to surface in footer>`.** Anonymous works — no sign-in needed for the core flow.
+**Kanjido runs in your browser at `https://kanjido.vercel.app/`.** Anonymous works — no sign-in needed for the core flow.
 Optional Google sign-in (Supabase Auth) unlocks the streak loop, lesson stamps, and star-grading per word.

 Suggested first run: